VipeCloud/vipecloud_api/partners_v2_0.md

       "timezone" : "America/Los_Angeles", //olson timezone string
       "is_admin" : 0/1,
       "logo_url" : "http://www.logo.com/logo.png",
       "user_type" : "referrer" //optional param and new to our 2.0 api.
-Allows for reseller partners to create referrer accounts which are not VipeCloud users
+Allows for reseller partners to create referrer accounts which are not VipeCloud users.
+If "referrer" we will include a referrer_code in our response.
     },
     {
       ...